Fireye04/Twee-Autodeploy/README.md

 ## Can I use another storyformat that isn't sugarcube-2?

 At the moment, no, though it would be very easy to add.
 PRs are welcome!
 Otherwise I'll try get around to it eventually.

+Until then, you can run legacy.yaml with a different tweego command.

+### Legacy.yaml

+Want to run this locally without crying about compound actions?
+Just copy [legacy.yml](https://github.com/Fireye04/Twee-Autodeploy/blob/main/legacy.yml) into `/.github/workflows/` and it should work as well.
+Though I won't necessarily be fully maintaining `legacy.yml` so keep in mind it might die at some point.

 ## Help the action passed but my website is blank!